studioscience/g-client-css/README.md

 # g-client-css
-TEMPORARY repository to facilitate the buildout of the ATS B2B Project.
+TEMPORARY repository to facilitate the buildout of the G-Client Project.

 This repository houses a stylesheet file.
 Once edited, the stylesheet is published to a public link.
 This link can then be inclueded in the head section of an experience cloud site.